Electives

 • Electives cannot be scheduled until students are aware of their rotation schedules.
 Students must receive an assessment from their preceptor in order to receive credit for an elective.

-• Each elective must, normally, be a minimum of two weeks duration, or 20 half-day contacts.
+• Each elective must be a minimum of two weeks duration, or 20 half-day contacts.
 A half-day contact is 4 to 6 hours duration.

-• No clinical elective can be more than four weeks duration.
+• Clinical electives cannot be more than four weeks duration.

 • Students can attend a maximum of six weeks summer electives, MED 528 (the optional Summer electives between years 2 and 3).
 Students may carry forward a maximum of four weeks credit from MED 528 to MED 547 Electives (Year 3) or MED 557 Electives (Year 4).
 If a student wants to participate in optional summer electives when classes are finished in May, they must register in MED528 (both sections) and pay tuition.